Skip to main content

 Track your 2-inch soil temperature through germination

-Enter your ZIP code to monitor real-time soil temperature from the nearest USDA or NOAA station and confirm the ground stays in your species' germination band.
+Enter your city or ZIP code to monitor real-time soil temperature from the nearest USDA or NOAA station and confirm the ground stays in your species' germination band.

 For a turnkey, soil-temperature-driven plan that tells you exactly when to seed, water, and fertilize your specific lawn, the SoilTemps lawn-care schedule sequences every task to the actual conditions in your yard.